kkmonlee/vigil/readme.md

 # Vigil

-A host firewall agent pairing a declarative `nftables` policy engine with a real-time `conntrack` event observer.
-Vigil prioritises privilege separation, atomic ruleset updates and direct interaction with kernel subsystems.
+Vigil is a firewall agent with a declarative `nftables` policy engine and a real-time `conntrack` event observer.
+It prioritises privilege separation, atomic ruleset updates and direct interaction with kernel subsystems.

 ### Stack